 Eyelid Surgery, or blepharoplasty, is a highly technical procedure that can help a patient combat various signs of aging.
-Often times, the patient will look years younger, appear more rejuvenated, and feel more confident about their appearance after this procedure.

 You may be an ideal candidate for blepharoplasty if you are 35 years or older, and the region around your eyes suffers from: